kyclark/tiny_python_projects/book.md

 # Chapter 11: Ransom

-Create a Python program called `ransom.py` that will randomly capitalize the letters in a given word or phrase.
-The input text may also name a file in which case the text should come from the file.
+Create a Python program called `ransom.py` that will randomly capitalize the letters in a text.
 The program should take a `-s|--seed` argument for the `random.seed` to control randomness for the test suite.
-It should also respond to `-h|--help` for usage.
+It should print usage when given no arguments or `-h|--help`.

 ````
 $ ./ransom.py